Changissnz/selfinterest/README.md

 being for their own.
-"Autonomy" is the term of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, coincidence by chance is very much something; some people even claim the idea of luck as a nontheistic religion.
+"Autonomy" is the term of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, unanticipated coincidence by chance is very much something; some people even claim the idea of luck as a nontheistic religion.
 After this point made on sentience being non-automatic, there is still the matter of "correction" to argue for the artificial axiom not being capable of auto-correction.